-I was supposed to finish my master in physics in May 2018, feeling however that it was not the right thing to do for me I quit 10 days before.
-I consider continuing my thesis at a later time.
-I still love physics though.
+I was supposed to finish a MSc climatephysics in May 2018 at the University of Tromsø.
+Feeling however that it was not the right thing to do for me at the time, I bailed 10 days before handing in my thesis.
+This, I'm sure, was the right move for me.
+I'm considering taking up the degree at a later time, but as of now I don't really need it.
+I still love physics and mathematics.

 My love of languages started some time after I discovered maths during high school, and after that it didn't take long before I was really into linguistics and language learning.

-I have been continually learning languages ever since, and I firmly believe that it is the best way to gain insight into other cultures and people.
+I have been continually learning languages ever since, and I firmly believe that it is one of the best way to gain insight into other cultures and people.